 top of page

 On October 4, 1989, Duane Samuels was murdered by Jonathan Norton.
-Norton received a life sentence, 99 years in prison.
+Norton received a sentence of 99 years in prison with ten years suspended.
+There's more.
+Read the updates below.

 UPDATE: FEB.
 5, 2019